567

 9

-• \$\begingroup\$ Do robbers have to produce the same program, or any program? \$\endgroup\$ Oct 28, 2016 at 14:47
+• \$\begingroup\$ Do robbers have to produce the same program, or any program? \$\endgroup\$ Commented Oct 28, 2016 at 14:47

 • \$\begingroup\$ There are two tricky edge cases around character encodings which the question needs to address.
 1. It talks about substrings of A and B, saying that every byte except the revealed ones must be the same.
 If A and B differ in one Unicode codepoint, such that in UTF-8 they differ in only one byte but it's part of a three-byte sequence, can I post just that one byte as PA/PB or must I post the three-byte sequence?
-(I.e. are the substrings operating on the bytes or on the codepoints?) \$\endgroup\$ Oct 28, 2016 at 20:57
+(I.e. are the substrings operating on the bytes or on the codepoints?) \$\endgroup\$ Commented Oct 28, 2016 at 20:57

 • \$\begingroup\$ 2.
-If my program is in APL using an 8-bit encoding, do robbers answering in a language other than APL have to have the same bytes in the part of their file corresponding to PA/PB or the same Unicode codepoints? \$\endgroup\$ Oct 28, 2016 at 20:57
+If my program is in APL using an 8-bit encoding, do robbers answering in a language other than APL have to have the same bytes in the part of their file corresponding to PA/PB or the same Unicode codepoints? \$\endgroup\$ Commented Oct 28, 2016 at 20:57

 • \$\begingroup\$ @NathanMerrill Any program. \$\endgroup\$